dzakwanilhakim/brainstorm_automation/README.md

 2. PValue Extraction
 the program is used to extract each minimum p value in each wave type in each exported batch TimeFreq.

+Each program are independent, so can be runned independently

+Brainstorm Version: 3.230810 (10-Aug-2023)
+MATLAB Version: R2022b